What Advisors Should Look for in an Alternative Investment

 One key way to measure diversification is through correlation, which measures the degree to which two securities move in relation to each other.
 A correlation of 1.0 implies that two assets are perfectly correlated to each other, so pairing them together would provide no diversification benefits.
 A correlation of 0 implies that they experience no correlation.
 A negative correlation would mean that they are inversely correlated and thus move in opposite directions.
 The best diversification comes from securities or asset classes that experience low or negative correlations to each other, but this can be difficult to achieve in the current market.
 Even stocks and bonds, two asset classes known to have negative correlations to each other, will often move in tandem at times.
 Alternatives offer a low correlation to stocks and bonds, which can dampen this risk.

 At Origin, one of the major advantages that we see in multifamily housing is its low correlation to equities, fixed income, and even public real estate securities (REITs).
-The matrix below shows correlation numbers for multifamily housing (NPI- Apartments) for the 20-year period ending June 30th of this year.
+The matrix below shows correlation numbers for multifamily housing (NPI- Apartments) for the 20-year period ending June 30th of 2020.
 You can see that multifamily has had only a 0.17 correlation to the broad stock market (Russell 3000), a 0.28 correlation to publicly traded real estate (FTSE Nareit All Equity REITs Index), and a negative correlation to bonds (Barclay’s Aggregate Bond Index).

-20 Year Asset Correlation Numbers
+20-Year Asset Correlation Numbers

 |Russell 3000||Barclay’s Aggregate